adambard/learnxinyminutes-docs/cobol.html.markdown

            REWRITE FILEOUT *> Rewrite that line
            END-REWRITE

-      * And at last we close the files that we opened at the start CLOSE FILEIN FILEOUT
+      * And at last we close the files that we opened CLOSE FILEIN FILEOUT

            PERFORM C161-SORT-FILE